DimmyJing/valise/README.md

 Wrapper that tries to unify between `slog.Attr/slog.Value` and opentelemetry `attribute.KeyValue/attribute.Value`.

-### env

-Utility that allows for storing and loading environment variables using an AES key and a JSON file.

 ### jsonschema

 Utility that converts `reflect.Type` to a JSON schema.